 5 Days of Ocean Exploration, learning, and adventure.

-Camp Calypso is an extension of the Ocean Explorers day camp that our partners at the Paddle Sports Center have been running for over a decade.
+This Liveaboard camp is an extension of our Ocean Explorers day camp that our partners at the Paddle Sports Center have been running for over a decade.
 This camp takes place on our custom-built expedition vessels, giving campers an unforgettable liveaboard experience!

 - All islands in the Channel Islands National Park